/etc/cron.d/certbot: crontab entries for the certbot package

 Update 2019-02-27:

 renew-hook has been deprecated in recent versions of certbot.
-Plus, debian moved from using cronjobs for automatic renewals to systemd timer if they are available.
+Plus, Debian moved from using cronjobs for automatic renewals to a systemd timer if they are available.
 On the other hand, now certbot supports having hooks in configuration files.
-So, instead of what is described above, i would suggest creating a file /etc/letsencrypt/renewal-hooks/deploy/01-reload-nginx with the following content:
+So, instead of what is described above, I would suggest creating a file /etc/letsencrypt/renewal-hooks/deploy/01-reload-nginx with the following content:

 #! /bin/sh